South Asia

 2014

 Jubilee Homes 1 & 2 relocated to larger and more secure location.
 After 14 years, the Jubilee Homes reached bursting point and weren’t able to take in more children.
-Their secure and rural location had became urbanised over time, and turned into a bustling new town.
+Their secure and rural location had become urbanised over time, and turned into a bustling new town.
 The large numbers of girls at the homes were attracting unwanted attention and we became concerned for their privacy and safety.

 New Jubilee Homes and Academy opens.